MiG Alley: Aftermath

 The MiG Alley battles produced many fighter aces.
 The top aces were Russian.
 Nikolay Sutyagin claimed 21 kills, including nine F-86s, one F-84 and one Gloster Meteor in less than seven months.
 His first kill was the F-86A of Robert H. Laier on June 19, 1951 (listed by the Americans as missing in action), and his last was on January 11, 1952, when he shot down and killed Thiel M. Reeves, who was flying an F-86E (Reeves is also listed as MIA).
 Other famous Soviet aces include Yevgeni G. Pepelyayev, who was credited with 19 kills, and Lev Kirilovich Shchukin, who was credited with 17 kills, despite being shot down twice himself.

-The top UN ace of the war, Capt.
-Joseph C. McConnell, claimed 16 MiGs, including three on one day.
+The top UN ace of the war, Captain Joseph C. McConnell, claimed 16 MiGs, including three in one day.
 His story featured in a film called The McConnell Story, starring Alan Ladd and June Allyson.

-The second-highest-scoring UN ace, Maj.
-James Jabara, was the first UN jet-vs.-jet ace.
+The second-highest-scoring UN ace, Major James Jabara, was the first UN jet-vs.-jet ace.
 Another ace, Frederick C. "Boots" Blesse, claimed nine MiG-15s in his F-86 Sabre and later wrote No Guts, No Glory, a manual of air fighter combat that is still studied today.
 James P. Hagerstrom claimed 8.5 kills.
 George Andrew Davis, Jr. became one of the first members of the new U.S. Air Force to receive the Medal of Honor after being killed while leading his section of two F-86s against 12 MiG-15s when he was trying to shoot them all down.

-Seven aces also emerged from the newly established People's Liberation Army Air Force of China.
-Among them, Jiang Daoping shot down the U.S. top ace Joseph C. McConnell.
-Hoyt Vandenberg, the Chief of Staff of the USAF, stated that the PLAAF had become a major air power.
+Aces also emerged from the newly established People's Liberation Army Air Force of China.
+Among them was Zhao Baotong, the first Chinese pilot to achieve ace status.

-Over thirty Sabre pilots were claimed to have been shot down behind enemy lines and their fate has never been definitively established.
+Over thirty Sabre pilots were claimed to have been shot down behind enemy lines and their fates have never been definitively established.
 Surviving pilots, captured and later repatriated after the armistice, reported being interrogated by Koreans, Russians, and Chinese.
-For years after the Korean War ended in 1953, rumours persisted of pilots held captive by the Soviets.
+For years after the Korean War ended in 1953, rumors persisted of pilots held captive by the Soviets.

 A number of computer video games based on the combat in MiG Alley have been produced, amongst them MiG Alley Ace, released by MicroProse in 1983.